antaldaniel/reprex/content/event/2026-05-27_pont_forditva/index.md

   postcode: H-1088
   country: Hungary

-ummary: "This presentation explores how multilingual knowledge graphs, metadata repair, and translation workflows can reconnect dispersed Finno-Ugric cultural heritage collections with contemporary communities and researchers."
+summary: "This presentation explores how multilingual knowledge graphs, metadata repair, and translation workflows can reconnect dispersed Finno-Ugric cultural heritage collections with contemporary communities and researchers."

 abstract: "The presentation examines archival visibility, translation, and metadata repair through examples drawn from Estonian, Hungarian, and Finnish Finno-Ugric collections.
 Many Mari, Seto, Võro, Udmurt, and Moldavian Csángó materials entered museum and archival collections more than a century ago using inconsistent linguistic standards, phonetic transcriptions, and monolingual cataloguing practices that are often difficult to interpret today, even for specialists or source communities themselves.
 <br/>